loconomics/loconomics-backend/doc/development.md

 Loconomics uses [Sails](https://sailsjs.com) for its web framework.
 Much of the application code is written in [TypeScript](http://www.typescriptlang.org/) which offers some type-safety when working with lower-level libraries.

 All of these technologies are heavily documented.
 My goal here is to get folks up and running migrating endpoints to this new backend quickly while providing links to the relevant documentation for any needed clarification.
+I'll also link to particular patterns within the code that may prove helpful.

-Note that, throughout this document, the phrase _current backend_ refers to the .net code found [here](https://github.com/loconomics/loconomics/tree/master/web).
-This repository is referred to as the _new backend_.
+Note that, throughout this document, the phrase _current backend_ refers to the .net code found [here](https://github.com/loconomics/loconomics/tree/master/web). _This_ repository is referred to as the _new backend_.

 ## Request Flow